freerange/site/soups/weeknotes/week-284-links.snip.markdown

 ### [The CRAPL: An academic-strength open source license](http://matt.might.net/articles/crapl/)

 I applaud anything that encourages academics to release the source code connected to their research - it's crazy that this is still the exception and not the rule.
-However, I can't help wondering that if the majority of software is "stapled together on a tight deadline; and it's not pretty code", then perhaps the majority of academic software is full of bugs. {by james-mead}
+However, I can't help wondering that if the majority of software is "stapled together on a tight deadline; and it's not pretty code", then perhaps the majority of academic software is full of bugs which invalidate the research conclusions. {by james-mead}

 ### [Bountysource](https://www.bountysource.com/)